Bezowski/Linux-Mint-Bluetooth-Fix/README.md

 # Linux Mint 22.2 Bluetooth Audio Stuttering Fix

 ## Problem

 On Linux Mint 22.2 with PipeWire/Wireplumber, Bluetooth audio becomes choppy and stutters after a few hours of use.

 ## Root Causes

-Two separate issues can cause this:
+Three separate issues can cause this:

 ### Issue 1: HFP Profile Conflicts (Fixed)

 Wireplumber attempts to negotiate HFP (Hands-Free Profile) with Bluetooth devices even though HFP is disabled in the Bluez daemon.
 This creates conflicting connection states that degrade audio quality over time.

 Some devices (notably Bose QuietComfort 35 II) actively advertise Headset and Handsfree UUIDs even after plugins are disabled, causing bluetoothd to repeatedly try to use these profiles.

-**Solution:** Disable HFP entirely in Wireplumber's configuration and block problematic UUIDs in Bluetooth's main.conf.
+**Solution:** Disable HFP entirely in Wireplumber's configuration.

 ### Issue 2: Bluetooth Driver Settings (Fixed)

 On Intel Centrino Bluetooth adapters (ID 8087:07da), the Enhanced Retransmission Mode (ERTM) and autosuspend in the Bluetooth driver cause link layer timeouts and connection failures.

 **Solution:** Disable ERTM and autosuspend in the btusb driver configuration.

+### Issue 3: Advertisement Monitor Crashes (Fixed)

+Some devices (especially AirPods) cause bluetoothd to crash during pairing due to a faulty advertisement monitor.

+**Solution:** Disable the advertisement monitor in Bluetooth's main.conf.

 ## Installation